1 min read

 Taking a risk by investing in yourself to build a business could not only lead to greater wealth but could provide a far more fulfilled life along the way.

 Their different needs and preferences should define their financial plans, not any of the many generalized “rules” we often hear.
 But they shouldn’t completely abandon long-term savings, they should think about how best to use their extra dollars, both to establish their financial security and to find more fulfilling careers and happier lives.

-That’s why lot of millennials take chance in trading and investing with low fees.
-As a generation which is forced to plan from day to day, it is not problem to them to trade on a daily basis or to put their extra incomes in some stock investment.
+As a generation which is forced to plan from day to day, it is not a problem for them to trade on a daily basis.
+Or to put their extra incomes in some stock investment.